 All the quarantined tests for a plan are displayed on the Quarantined tests tab of the plan summary.
 The status bar for each test shows the recent build history of the test.

+- Enable test quarantining

-- To quarantine a failing test - To restore a quarantined test to a build
+- Quarantine a failing test

+- Restore a quarantined test to a build

 - Working with builds

 - Viewing a plan's build information

 - Viewing test results for a build

 - Viewing a build result

 - Configuring plans